bill2009/lcc1802/include/devkit/readme.txt

 the screen (for COMX PAL, PECOM, TMC600, MICRO targets), 0xFC10 (for CIDELSA/DRACO target), 0xFBC0 (for CIDELSA/ALTAR, CIDELSA/DESTROYER targets).
 The video base address can also be used for HW scrolling, i.e. setvideobase(0xF828) would scroll one line (0x28/40 characters) compared to setvideobase(0xF800).
 Not all 16 bits are used see VIS datasheet.
 Include file: video/vis_video.hDefinitions: TOP_LEFT_CORNERTargets implemented: COMX, PECOM, TMC600, CIDELSA, MICROvoid vidclr(unsigned int vidmem, int vidlen)--------------------------------------------Clear screen from location specified in vidmem (top left corner is 0xf800, see setvideobase) with length of number of characters in vidlen.
 Include file: video/vis_video.hDefinitions: X_SIZE, Y_SIZETargets implemented: COMX, PECOM, TMC600, CIDELSA, MICROvoid vidchar(unsigned int vidmem, unsigned char character)----------------------------------------------------------Output specified character to video on position specified in vidmem (top left corner is 0xf800, see setvideobase).
 This function does not support text color features as described below for textcolor()/character_set() except for the TMC600target.
 Note for fast output of 1 character vidchar or vidcharxy should be used.
+However both of these routines use a 1 character buffer, the buffer is used if output to video is not allowed.
+This means that when using vidchar/vidcharxy there should be a regular output to the screen which is the case for most games anyway.
+If this is not done you might notice some characters are not shown until the next vidchar/vidcharxy.
-Include file: video/vis_video.hTargets implemented: COMX, PECOM, TMC600, CIDELSA, MICROvoid vidcharxy(unsigned char x, unsignedchar y, unsigned char character)------------------------------------------------------------------------Output specified character to video on position specified in x, y (top left corner is 0,0).
+Include file: video/vis_video.hDefinitions: LAST_POS_PMEMTargets implemented: COMX, PECOM, TMC600, CIDELSA, MICROvoid vidcharxy(unsigned char x, unsignedchar y, unsigned char character)------------------------------------------------------------------------Output specified character to video on position specified in x, y (top left corner is 0,0).
 This function does not support text color features as described below for textcolor()/character_set() except for the TMC600target.
 Note for fast output of 1 character vidchar or vidcharxy should be used.
+However both of these routines use a 1 character buffer, the buffer is used if output to video is not allowed.
+This means that when using vidchar/vidcharxy there should be a regular output to the screen which is the case for most games anyway.
+If this is not done you might notice some characters are not shown until the next vidchar/vidcharxy.
 Include file: video/vis_video.hTargets implemented: COMX, PECOM, TMC600, CIDELSA, MICROvoid vidstrcpy(unsigned int vidmem, char * text)------------------------------------------------Output text string to video on position specified in vidmem (top left corner is 0xf800, see setvideobase).
 This functionsupports text color setting via textcolor()/character_set() functions described below.

 Note vidstrcpy and vidstrcpyxy are faster than using printf/putlccccx/gotoxy.
 Include file: video/vis_video.hTargets implemented: COMX, PECOM, TMC600, CIDELSA, MICROvoid vidstrcpyxy(unsigned char x, unsignedchar y, char * text)--------------------------------------------------------------Output text string to video on position specified in x, y (top left corner is 0,0).
 This functionsupports text color setting via textcolor()/character_set() functions described below.
 Note vidstrcpy and vidstrcpyxy are faster than using printf/putlccccx/gotoxy.
 Include file: video/vis_video.hTargets implemented: COMX, PECOM, TMC600, CIDELSA, MICROvoid textcolor(unsigned char color)-----------------------------------Set textcolor to specified color, for all targets (except TMC600, MICRO/NTSC2, 6, 8 & 9) max 4 colors can be used COLOR_CYAN, COLOR_WHITE, COLOR_GREEN, COLOR_YELLOW.
 TMC600 also supports COLOR_BLACK, COLOR_BLUE, COLOR_RED, COLOR_MAGENTA,.
 MICRO/NTSC2, 6, 8 & 9 use 4 colors: COLOR_CYAN, COLOR_GREEN, COLOR_BLACK, COLOR_BLUE.
 For all targets (except TMC600) it is needed to define the number charactet sets (and as such colors) via character_set(x).
 See also character_set() definition below.
 So only after a character_set(4) 4 colors will be available.
 Include file: video/vis_video.hDefinitions: COLOR_BLACK, COLOR_GREEN, COLOR_BLUE, COLOR_CYAN, COLOR_RED, COLOR_YELLOW, COLOR_MAGENTA, COLOR_WHITETargets implemented: COMX, PECOM, TMC600, CIDELSA, MICROvoid character_set(unsigned char number)----------------------------------------Define the number of character sets as specified in number.
 Number can be 1, 2 or 4 (3 will result in 4 sets).
 Each setconsists of 64 or 90 characters (symbols, numbers, capitals and lower case, for CIDELSA only numbers and capitals) and isdefined in a specific color, see textcolor() above.
 Note that any shapechar() done before will be overwritten by character_set(), so it is recommended to call character_set at start of a program before any shapechar().